JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `sourceDirs`
 {#instrumentCode-sourceDirs}

-Location of the source code.
+Specifies the location of the source code.

 {style="narrow"}
 Type